Adityan-compile/commandline-assistant/README.md

 + Exit

-### Notes:
+### Warning:

 + The response sounds are created by using an online text to speech tool therefore limiting the functionality of the assistant.
-+ Future updates will not be implemented.
-+ The final program will vary from the screenshot

 ### screenshot: